Who can claim Carer's Allowance?

 Many people look after someone else but don't realise that they are a carer.
 Read our webpage Are you a carer? for more information on what it means to be a carer.

 You may qualify for Carer’s Allowance if you:

 - regularly spend at least 35 hours a week caring for someone - this can include physically looking after them, any tasks you complete for them, and any time you spend keeping an eye on them.
 If they don't live with you and they visit, it can also include any time you spend preparing for their visit, cleaning up after they leave, and taking them back home.
-During the coronavirus pandemic, this includes providing emotional support online or by telephone.

 - care for someone who receives Attendance Allowance (any rate), the middle or higher rate care component of Disability Living Allowance, the daily living component of Personal Independence Payment (any rate), Armed Forces Independence Payment or Constant Attendance Allowance (at £73.20 a week or above)